 Location: Explanation: Solution: Clause 2, paragraph (c).
 The definition of warning statement in (c) should refer to subclause 26(1), Standard 2.9.1 and not subclause 27(1), Standard 2.9.1.
 In clause 2, paragraph (c), replace the reference to subclause 27(1) with subclause 26(1).
-Location: Explanation: Solution: Subclause 5(2) Subclause 5(2) states that editorial notes are for information only and are not legally binding.
-This subclause should also include a reference to the Commentary.
+Location: Explanation: Subclause 5(2) Subclause 5(2) states that editorial notes are for information only and are not legally binding.
+This subclause should also include a reference to the Solution: Commentary.
 Amend subclause 5(2) to include both the Commentary and editorial notes as being for information only and not legally binding.
-Location: Explanation: Solution: Columns 1, 3 and 4 of the Schedule Incorrect spelling of 'Phosphorous' Substitute the correct spelling.